-Palm Beach County and its municipalities manage approximately 49,215 acres of conservation and preservation lands within its Natural Areas and Park properties.
-Statewide, local governments manage about 10% of the government owned lands.
-Funding management activities on these lands is an on-going financial commitment, particularly in South Florida where the subtropical climate allows exotic plant and animal species to thrive and necessitate continual treatment to maintain natural areas in their natural condition.
+Palm Beach County and its municipalities manage approximately 49,215 acres of environmentally sensitive and other conservation lands within their Natural Area and Park properties.
+Statewide, local governments manage about 10% of all government-owned lands.
+The management of these lands requires a significant, on-going financial commitment from local governments.
+This is especially true in South Florida where the subtropical climate allows exotic plant and animal species to thrive and necessitates continual treatment to maintain Natural Areas and Parks in their natural or restored condition.